-Transfer of the SUNY-GE $\mathbb{R}$ :
+Transfer of the SUNY-GE:

-SUNY Trustees Resolution 2009-138-SUNY Trustees' Resolution 2012-089 assures that students transferring with or without a SUNY Associate of Arts (A.A.) or Associate of Science (A.S.) degree will receive full credit for general education courses successfully completed (i.e., for which credit was awarded at the prior institution) and will not be required to repeat successfully completed courses with similar curricular content.
-This means that transfer students who complete meet the 30-credit SUNY General Education Framework (SUNY -GE)R at sending campuses shall be deemed to have met the 30-credit SUNY-GER at a receiving campus.
-Similarly, transfer students who meet a SUNY-GER area at sending campuses shall be deemed to have met that SUNY-GER area at a receiving campus.
-As feasible, to promote student mobility and timely degree attainment, a receiving campus shall waive local and programmatic requirements for transfer students who have completed the 30-credit SUNY-GER or who have met a SUNY-GER area that is comparable to a local or programmatic requirement.
+SUNY Trustees' Resolution 2012-089 assures that students transferring with or without a SUNY Associate of Arts (A.A.) or Associate of Science (A.S.) degree will receive full credit for general education courses successfully completed (i.e., for which credit was awarded at the prior institution) and will not be required to repeat successfully completed courses with similar curricular content.
+This means that transfer students who complete the 30-credit SUNY General Education Framework (SUNY GE) at sending campuses shall be deemed to have met the 30-credit SUNY GE at a receiving campus.
+Similarly, transfer students who meet a SUNY GE area at sending campuses shall be deemed to have met that SUNY-GE area at a receiving campus.
+As feasible, to promote student mobility and timely degree attainment, a receiving campus shall waive local and programmatic requirements for transfer students who have completed the 30-credit SUNY GE or who have met a SUNY GE area that is comparable to a local or programmatic requirement.

-Grades in SUNY-GER courses:
+Grades in SUNY GE courses:

-In accordance with the SUNY Memorandum to Presidents on Policy and Guidance: State University General Education Requirement, May 28, 2010, a SUNY-GER area successfully completed at a sending campus shall be accepted as meeting the same SUNY-GER area at a receiving campus.
-With regard to the transfer of a SUNY-GER course to meet local and/or programmatic requirements, a grade of C or higher shall be guaranteed acceptance.
+With regard to the transfer of a SUNY GE course to meet local and/or programmatic requirements, a grade of C or higher shall be guaranteed acceptance.
 A grade higher than C may only be required of transfer students if it is also required of native students.
 If a student has not achieved a grade of C or better but has completed the course with a passing grade of less than a C, the category must be considered to be met even if the course itself does not transfer.
 Further, "Successfully completed Pass/Fail courses may be accepted at the discretion of the campus, but transfer is not guaranteed.
 To support transfer, receiving campuses are encouraged to review the Pass/Fail policies of the sending campus and accept credit where an acceptable minimum grade earned can be established" (SUNY GE C.vii).